klozn/10-javascript/00-essentials/10-git/26-git-advanced-merging/codelab04/README.md

 > NOTICE:
 NEVER DO A REBASE IF THE CHANGES ON YOUR BRANCH ARE ALREADY ON A REMOTE BRANCH

 We suggest that you only do a rebase if you know exactly what your are doing.
-As history is rewritten, there is always a risk that the rewritten history was already on a remote branch.
+Rewriting history is destructive, and causes problems when that history is already on a remote server.